threefoldtech/info_grid/src/terraform/advanced/terraform_mariadb_synced_databases.md

 We first need to decide on which 3Nodes we will be deploying our workload.

 We thus start by finding two 3Nodes with sufficient resources.
 For this current MariaDB guide, we will be using 1 CPU, 2 GB of RAM and 50 GB of storage.
+We are also looking for a 3Node with a public IPv4 address.

 * Go to the ThreeFold Grid's [Explorer](https://dashboard.grid.tf/explorer/nodes) (Main Net)
 * Find a 3Node with suitable resources for the deployment and take note of its node ID on the leftmost column `ID`